FREE DELIVERY on orders over £75 (ex VAT)

 IP67 Dust-tight (complete protection) Protected against temporary immersion (up to 1m for 30 minutes) General outdoor use on vehicles and equipment exposed to rain, spray, and mud

-IP69K Dust-tight (complete protection) Protected against high-pressure, high-temperature washdown Fleet, agriculture, and industrial use where pressure washing and heavy contamination are common
+IP69K Dust-tight (complete protection) Protected against high-pressure, high-temperature washdown Fleet, agriculture, and industrial use where pressure washing is common

 Installation Basics and Safety Tips